elixir-lang/elixir/README.md

 Once a pull request is sent, the Elixir team will review your changes.
 We outline our process below to clarify the roles of everyone involved.

-All pull requests must be approved by two committers before being merged into the repository.
-If any changes are necessary, the team will leave appropriate comments requesting changes to the code.
-Unfortunately we cannot guarantee a pull request will be merged, even when modifications are requested, as the Elixir team will re-evaluate the contribution as it changes.
+All pull requests must be approved by **two committers** before being merged into the repository.
+If any changes are **necessary**, the team will leave appropriate comments requesting changes to the code. **Unfortunately we cannot guarantee a pull request will be merged, even when modifications are requested, as the Elixir team will re-evaluate the contribution as it changes**.

-Committers may also push style changes directly to your branch.
-If you would rather manage all changes yourself, you can disable "Allow edits from maintainers" feature when submitting your pull request.
+Committers may also push **style changes** directly to your branch.
+If you would rather manage all changes yourself, you can disable **"Allow edits from maintainers"** feature when submitting your pull request.

 The Elixir team may optionally assign someone to review a pull request.
 If someone is assigned, they must explicitly approve the code before another team member can merge it.

-When the review finishes, your pull request will be squashed and merged into the repository.
+**When the review finishes, your pull request will be squashed and merged into the repository**.
 If you have carefully organized your commits and believe they should be merged without squashing, please mention it in a comment.